JJ/raku-dataclass/README.md

 Dataclasses have all the mechanisms that classes have (can be inherited, have accessors), but they don't have any method.
 Inspired by [Python dataclasses](https://docs.python.org/3/library/dataclasses.html).
 With private instance variables, they will be effectively frozen.
+It's also in some ways similar to a [case class in Scala](https://docs.scala-lang. org/overviews/scala-book/case-classes.html).

+> It might be closer in the future, as I actually understand what these do.

 There's probably an use case for this somewhere, but this was created mainly to illustrate the metamodel.